-The East County Chapter promotes membership in and provides support to The San Diego Museum of Art from the communities in East County, supports art education for children in underserved schools, and provides members with opportunities to enrich their knowledge and appreciation of art.
+The Arts Education Council, formally know as the East County Chapter, promotes membership in and provides support to The San Diego Museum of Art from the communities in East County, supports art education for children in underserved schools, and provides members with opportunities to enrich their knowledge and appreciation of art.

 Your membership will give you opportunities to meet new friends, enrich your knowledge of art, and participate in fun activities in support of the Museum.
 Members and guests look forward each year to a wide array of fundraising events, including the annual Holiday Party and silent auction.
 Other events include public art tours, bus trips to museums, exhibitions, garden tours and other interesting venues.
 Recent trips included The Getty Villa, the Adamson House in Malibu, the Norton Simon Museum in Pasadena, and the Sam Maloof Arts and Crafts house.

 Monthly lecture meetings, September through June, are held on the first Monday of the month at the Grossmont Healthcare Center Auditorium (unless noted otherwise) at 10:30 AM.
-Meetings include presentations and programs that reflect ECC’s varied interest in a broad spectrum of the Arts.
+Meetings include presentations and programs that reflect AEC’s varied interest in a broad spectrum of the Arts.
 Guests are welcome.
-For meeting and programs information, please contact Chair Barbara Campbell or at 858.565.7979.
+For meeting and programs information, please contact Chair Michele Schlecht or at 619.283.3732.